European Commission Information Society and Media eSafety

 The CVIS partners also took the opportunity to demonstrate CVIS to their business clients as well as to other departments in their companies.
 These aspects are extremely important at this stage when the project results need to move from research to product departments.

-The CVIS project set up not less than four dissemination activities at the congress.
+The CVIS project set up non less than four major dissemination activities:

-In addition to the four demonstrations, a large amount of joint dissemination material (invitations, posters, and demo brochure) were prepared to support all of the above mentioned activities.
-The most important was the CVIS Live! brochure, summarising the entire CVIS experience in one brochure and urging people to visit all CVIS stations.
+In addition to the four demonstrations, a large amount of supporting dissemination material was prepared, including the CVIS Live! brochure, summarising the entire CVIS experience in Stockholm to guide people through the different CVIS stations.

-Needless to say, a large number of technical and other presentations were given by the CVIS partners in one of the numerous congress sessions with consortium partner participation.
+Needless to say, a large number of technical and other presentations were given by the CVIS partners in one of the numerous conference sessions with consortium partner participation.

 Conclusion

-The Stockholm event had additional importance for the continuation of the project work as its success was seen as a pre-condition for the final CVIS event in 2010.
-The consortium partners are now focusing on finalising the work in the test sites and preparing the final event, loaded with many new and old applications and technology demonstrations, aiming at convincing the traffic management and road operator communities at Intertraffic that the cooperative way is the way to go.
+The Stockholm event had additional importance for the continuation of the project work as its success was seen as a pre-condition for the final CVIS event in 2010, i.e. the Cooperative Mobility Showcase in Amsterdam.